Joseph Lister: Lister's first operation

 On 26 June 2013, medical historian Ruth Richardson and orthopaedic surgeon Bryan Rhodes published a paper in which they described their discovery of Lister's first operation, made while both were researching his career.
-At 1 pm on 27 June 1851, Lister was a second-year medical student and working at a casualty ward in Gower Street, conducted his first operation.
-The operation was on Julia Sullivan, a mother of eight grown children.
-She had been stabbed in the abdomen by her husband, a drunk and ne'er-do-well, who was taken into custody.
-On 15 September 1851, Lister was called as a witness to his trial at the Old Bailey.
+At 1 pm on 27 June 1851, Lister, a second-year medical student working at a casualty ward in Gower Street, conducted his first operation.
+Julia Sullivan, a mother of eight grown children, had been stabbed in the abdomen by her husband, a drunk and ne'er-do-well, who was taken into custody.
+On 15 September 1851, Lister was called as a witness to the husband's trial at the Old Bailey.
 His testimony helped convict the husband, who was transported to Australia for 20 years.

-Lister found the woman with a coil of intestine about eight inches across, consisting about a yard of the small intestines, that were damaged in two places, protruding from her lower abdomen.
-The abdomen itself contained three open wounds.
-After cleaning the intestines with blood-warm water, Lister was unable to place them back into the body, so he took the decision to extend the cut.
-They were then placed back in the body, the wounds sewn shut and the abdomen sutured.
-The patient was administered opium to induce constipation, to enable the intestines to recover.
-Sulivan recovered her health.
-It was a full decade before his first public operation in the Glasgow Infirmary.
+About a yard of small intestine about eight inches across, damaged in two places, protruded from the woman's lower abdomen, which had three open wounds.
+After cleaning the intestines with blood-warm water, Lister was unable to place them back into the body, so he decided to extend the cut. then placed them back into the abdomen, and sewed and sutured the wounds shut.
+He administered opium to induce constipation and enable the intestines to recover.
+Sullivan recovered her health.
+This was a full decade before his first public operation in the Glasgow Infirmary.

 This operation was missed by historians.
-Liverpool consultant surgeon John Shepherd, in his essay on Lister, Joseph Lister and abdominal surgery, written in 1968, failed to mention the operation, instead starting his dates from the 1860s onwards.
-He apparently was unaware of what Lister accomplished.
+Liverpool consultant surgeon John Shepherd, in his essay on Lister, Joseph Lister and abdominal surgery, written in 1968, failed to mention the operation, and instead started his account from the 1860s onwards.
+He apparently was unaware of this surgery.

 Microscope experiments 1852

-Observations on the Contractile Tissue of the Iris
+Contractile Tissue of the Iris

-Lister wrote his first paper while he was still at university.
-It was considered good enough to be published in the Quarterly Journal of Microscopical Science in 1853.
+Lister's first paper "Observations on the Contractile Tissue of the Iris" was written while he was still at university and published in the Quarterly Journal of Microscopical Science in 1853.

-On 11 August 1852, Lister was presented with piece of a fresh human iris by Wharton Jones, at the University College Hospital.
-Lister was present at the operation conducted by Jones and took the rare opportunity to study the iris.
-Lister reviewed the existing research, as well as studying tissue from a horse, a cat, a rabbit and a guinea-pig as well as taking six surgical specimens from patients who underwent a surgical operation on their eye.
-Lister was unable to complete the research to his satisfaction, due to the need to pass his final examination.
+On 11 August 1852, Lister attended an operation at University College Hospital by Wharton Jones, who presented him with a fresh slice of human iris.
+Lister took the opportunity to study the iris.
+He reviewed existing research and studied tissue from a horse, a cat, a rabbit and a guinea pig as well as six surgical specimens from patients who had undergone eye surgery.
+Lister was unable to complete his research to his satisfaction, due to his need to pass his final examination.
 He offered an apology in the paper:

-The paper advanced the work of Swiss physiologist Albert von Kölliker, demonstrating the existence of two distinct muscles, the dilator and sphincter in the iris, that corrected the convictions of previous researchers that there was no dilator pupillae muscle.
+The paper advanced the work of Swiss physiologist Albert von Kölliker, demonstrating the existence of two distinct muscles, the dilator and sphincter in the iris.
+This corrected the convictions of previous researchers that there was no dilator pupillae muscle.